unyt-org/uix/docs/manual/Glossary.md

 > [!WARNING]
 > The current implementation of HTTP-over-DATEX does not support HTTPS
 > between the local web server and the public relay
-> (e.g. a public unyt.app endpoint), meaning that all HTTP traefik
+> (e.g. a public unyt.app endpoint), meaning that all HTTP traffic
 > is transmitted without encryption.
 > There is still DATEX encryption between your backend endpoint and
 > the HTTP relay endpoint, aswell as HTTPS encryption between the